hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/pessimistic-locking.md

 ## Combining Locking with Other Clauses

-The FOR UPDATE and FOR SHARE clauses always need a FROM clause that references a table, or in some cases updatable views.
+The FOR UPDATE and FOR SHARE clauses always need a FROM clause that references a table or updatable views.
 It can be combined with the WHERE, ORDER BY, OFFSET, and LIMIT clauses.

-FOR UPDATE and FOR SHARE is not available to queries that use:
+The FOR UPDATE and FOR SHARE clauses are not available for queries that use:

 - DISTINCT
 - GROUP BY
 - HAVING
 - UNION [ALL], INTERSECT [ALL], EXCEPT [ALL]

-Generally speaking, any of these clauses above prevent the use of FOR UPDATE/FOR SHARE since they do not produce a 1:1 relationship between the source rows from a table and resulting rows of the query.
+Generally speaking, any of these clauses above prevent the use of FOR UPDATE or FOR SHARE since they do not produce a 1:1 relationship between the source rows from a table and resulting rows of the query.

 The following query combines all the other clauses.
-Consider each expression or filtering condition can be as simple (as shown here) or as complex as needed:
+Consider each expression can be as simple (as shown here) or as complex as needed:

 ```java